nion-software/nionswift/docs/installation.rst

 For easier launching, you can create a Shortcut to Nion Swift on your Desktop using the command::

     $ conda activate nionswift
+    $ conda install pywin32
     $ nionswift --alias

 Double clicking this Shortcut will launch Nion Swift in the Python environment from which the command above was run.

+If you have a custom Python environment and the technique above does not work, you might consider another shortcut tool such as `Shortcutter <https://github.com/kiwi0fruit/shortcutter>`_.

 Updating Nion Swift
 +++++++++++++++++++